 We next prove Theorem~\ref{thm:parallel} about parallel $2$-stable traces and then use it in Section~\ref{sec:parallel_d} to present an alternative proof of Theorem~\ref{thm:parallel_d}.

 \begin{theorem} A graph $G$ admits a parallel $2$-stable trace if and only if $G$ is Eulerian and $\delta(G) > 2$. \end{theorem}

-Note that for Eulerian graphs a constraint on the minimal degree of a graph from Theorem~\ref{thm:parallel} is equivalent to $\delta(G) \geq 4$.
+Note that for Eulerian graphs the constraint on the minimal degree of a graph from Theorem~\ref{thm:parallel} is equivalent to $\delta(G) \geq 4$.

 \proof Suppose that a graph $G$ admits a parallel $2$-stable trace.
-By definition, every $2$-stable trace is an $1$-stable trace.
+By definition, every $2$-stable trace is a $1$-stable trace.
 Thus by Proposition~\ref{prp:parallel}, $G$ is Eulerian and hence by Proposition~\ref{prop:stable} we infer that $\delta(G) \geq 4$.

 For the converse assume that $G$ fulfills the conditions of the theorem.
 We proceed by induction on $\Delta = \Delta(G)$.